toddaustin07/edgebridge/README.md

 ## Run the Forwarding Bridge Server

-On Mac or Linux, start the server by this command:
+On Windows, Mac or Linux with Python 3 available, start the server by this command:
 ```
 python3 edgebridge.py
 ```